derek623/orderBook/README.md

 For debug build, type
 1) "cmake . -DCMAKE_BUILD_TYPE=Debug"
 2) make
 3) The generated binary "VivCourt" is in bin/Debug.
-A unit test binary is also generated in test/VivCourt_test.
+4) A unit test binary is also generated in test/VivCourt_test.
+This project uses gtest and cmake will download the gtest library from https://github.com/google.
+    The dev server needs to be able to access the link.
-4) ctest to run the unit tests (actual test binary is generated in the orderBook/test folder).
+5) ctest to run the unit tests (actual test binary is generated in the orderBook/test folder).
 The test binary (test/VivCourt_test) can also be run on it's own.

 Both the debug and release build can be run like below: